Qabel/qabel.github.io/_docs/Threat-Model.md

 * Trivial assumptions: users keep their credentials and keys secret.

 ####Further Assumptions
 TLS certificates of Qabel servers are not forged by trusted CAs.
+Else the box storage credentials would be revealed (see [Disclosure of Credentials](#Disclosure of Credentials))

 ##System Overview